 Bob Gibson is the quintessential fan-favorite pitcher for the St. Louis Cardinals, having spent his entire 17-year career with the team.
-His popularity as a player translated into many in-demand trading cards and this top list features Gibson's best cards across his entire career.
+His popularity as a player translated into many in-demand trading cards and this top list features some of the best Bob Gibson cards across his entire career.

-While many hurlers are famous for beginning their career at a young age, Gibson actually attended college under a basketball scholarship and didn't debut with the Cardinals until he was 23.
-Despite the relatively slow start, he developed into the hardest throwing, right-handed pitcher in the National League and finished his career with 251 wins and over 3,000 strikeouts.
+While many hurlers are famous for their early MLB success, Gibson actually attended college on a basketball scholarship and didn't debut with the Cardinals until he was 23.
+Despite the relatively slow start, he developed into the hardest throwing right-handed pitcher in the National League and finished his career with 251 wins and over 3,000 strikeouts.

-Another key early autograph set was 1997 Donruss Significant Signatures set which features 2,000 Gibson autographs that had been signed on the wrong side of the card.
-Rather than signing in the open space next to his photograph on the front of the card, Gibson signed the back under the serial numbering.
+Another key early autograph is from 1997 Donruss Significant Signatures, which features 2,000 Bob Gibson autographs signed on the wrong side of the card.
+Rather than using the open space next to his photograph on the front of the card, Gibson signed the back under the serial numbering.
 Despite this, Donruss released the card and it created an interesting footnote in baseball card history.

 As Bob Gibson was one of the best pitchers from the 1960s and also played for one of the most successful and popular franchises in the league, his cards remained consistently popular.
 In formulating this top list, card value is a major determining factor along with design and overall demand.

 Click on the listings to shop for cards on eBay.
 Bolded links in the descriptions go directly to detailed profiles.

 Gibson's card from the 1970 Kellogg's 3-D Super Stars card comes in two forms.
 One is an error-free version of Gibson's card and the other is missing his total IP during the 1959 season.
 The 1970 set was Kellogg's first cereal baseball cards and it has become very difficult to find high-graded versions because of issues with the printing process.